renesas-rz/rzv_ai_sdk/README.md

 <img src=./git_images/rzv2l_connection.JPG width="420">

 The number information is present as:
-1. Power connection port to the RZV2L evaluation board kit
+1. Power connection port (USB Type-C) to the RZ/V2L evaluation board kit
 2. Power ON/OFF button
 3. Board Reset button
 4. Serial connection port for connecting Host PC and the board